 A delegation request will be reviewed, processed, and prioritized in the order received.
 Delegation reviews may take up to 30 days to complete.
 Even if the review period exceeds 30 days, the agency does not have the authority to issue the solicitation until it receives a letter of delegation from SPD.
-If the agency proceeds with the procurement without receiving a letter of delegation from SPD, the resulting contract is voidable.
+If the agency proceeds with the procurement without receiving a letter of delegation from SPD, the resulting contract may be voidable.
 For procurements not delegated to the agencies, refer to SPD-Administered Agency-Specific Procurements.

-Lease transactions are "services" for purposes of the SPD delegation and review process.
-For procedures applicable to proprietary purchases, refer to Proprietary Purchases.
+Lease transactions are "services" for purposes of the SPD review and delegation process.
+For procedures applicable to proprietary purchases under SPD's purchase authority, refer to Proprietary Purchases.